php-school/learn-you-php/exercises/database-read/problem/problem.md

 }
 ```

 `$row` is now an array of data.
-The key will be the column name and the value is the database value
+The key will be the column name and the value is the database value.

 You should use prepared statements to perform the updating.
 You should be most interested in the `prepare` and `execute` methods.

-Remember the first argument will be the program's file path and not an argument passed to the program.
+Remember, the first argument will be the program's file path and not an argument passed to the program.

 ----------------------------------------------------------------------